OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-26.md

 ## Ezekiel 26:14

-I will make you a bare rock, and you will become a place to spread fishnets.
-You will never be rebuilt, for I, the Lord, have spoken, declares the Sovereign Lord.
+I will make you into a barren rock, and you will become a place for spreading fishing nets.
+You shall not be rebuilt, for I, the Lord, have spoken, declares the Sovereign Lord.

 ## Ezekiel 26:15